equinor/fmu-settings-gui/frontend/README.md

 The codebase is configured to use path aliases, to more easily arrange imports and to avoid excessive levels of relative directories in imports.
 The code is structured in a handful of main subdirectories, like components, routes and utils.
-There are path aliases configured for these subdiretories, which are named prefixed with `#` (ie.
+There are path aliases configured for these subdirectories, which are named prefixed with `#` (ie.
 `#components`).
 These path aliases are defined in the [tsconfig.app.json](tsconfig.app.json) file, and should rarely need to be updated or added to.
 Editors like Visual Studio Code should be able to deal naturally with these